openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 prefixKey(prefix: string): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data with the specified key prefix.
+Sets a **DataSharePredicates** object to match the data with the specified key prefix.

 Currently, only the KVDB supports this **DataSharePredicates** object.